RMx-03/Veritas/veritas_products.md

 1. User uploads/captures food label image.
 2. Backend runs OCR to extract text from the image.
 3. Extracted text is structured into categories: nutrients, ingredients, claims.
-4. Structured data is analyzed using Cohere AI reasoning and nutrition APIs.
+4. Structured data is analyzed using OpenRouter (DeepSeek R1) and nutrition APIs.
 5. Results are returned to the frontend:
    - Nutritional summary
    - Claim validation (true/false + explanation)